Unique Steady-State Squeezing in a Driven Quantum Rabi Model

+\emph{Squeezing detection}.
 So far the description was general, and we did not specify the harmonic oscillator and the underlying physical system.
 In this section, we discuss whether it is possible to observe steady-state squeezing and how to do it.
 In the case of a mechanical oscillator whose internal degree of freedom is coupled to the center-of-mass motion (phonon mode), the squeezing could be simply observed by measuring the position or momentum of the center of mass.
 In this case, the squeezing manifests itself in decreased or increased uncertainty of position and momentum.
-Such squeezing should already be realizable in optomechanical systems~\cite{uros2020,uros2022} and ions interacting with a common phonon mode~\cite{2015ionCoulombCrystal,2019CrystalDickesym}.
+Such squeezing should already be realizable in optomechanical systems~\cite{uros2020,uros2022} and ions interacting with a common phonon mode~\cite{2015ionCoulombCrystal,2019CrystalDickesym} by weakly driving the ground state close to the critical point.
 The crucial element that allows to observe squeezing in these systems is the well-defined observables $\hat x$ and $\hat p$ for the uncoupled mechanical oscillator.

 For the electromagnetic resonators, the measurement of squeezing is different.
 In this case, the squeezing manifests itself in a changed resonance frequency of the resonator.
 This means that the definition of $\hat x$ and $\hat p$ depends on the frequency of the resonator.
-Therefore it is impossible to perform a measurement in the basis of the physical harmonic oscillator (see Appendix).
+Therefore it is impossible to perform a measurement in the basis of the non-interacting harmonic oscillator~\cite{[{See Supplemental Material at }][{ for details.}]sup1}.
 The cavity in which atoms are strongly coupled to a single mode of radiation cannot generate squeezed light simply by driving it close to the critical point of the phase transition.
-From another perspective, light-matter interactions change the index of refraction (resonance frequency) which can be understood as squeezing of the electromagnetic field (changing its frequency).
+From another perspective, light-matter interactions change the index of refraction and hence the resonance frequency which can be understood as squeezing of the electromagnetic field by changing its frequency.